k3s-io/docs/docs/installation/airgap.md

 title: "Air-Gap Install"
 ---

-K3s can be installed in an air-gapped environment with two different methods.
-You can either deploy images via the [k3s-airgap-images tarball release artifact](#manually-deploy-images-method) or by using a [private registry](#private-registry-method).
-It is also possible to use the [embedded registry mirror](#embedded-registry-mirror) as long as there is at least one cluster member that has access to the required images.
+This guide walks you through installing K3s in an air-gapped environment using a three-step process.

 ## 1. Load Images

+Each image loading method has different requirements and is suited for different air-gapped scenarios.
+Choose the method that best fits your infrastructure and security requirements.

 <Tabs queryString="airgap-load-images">
 <TabItem value="Private Registry Method">